 Closely related to the teachings of One Law theology is the belief that the early Church was corrupted by pagan Greek and Roman influences and should thus return to its “roots” in observing the Torah and identifying itself as Israel.
 Some who hold to this position argue that Gentile Christians are really the Ephraimites (the ten lost tribes of Israel), and others argue that the ancient Jewish synagogue is the correct and ideal model for Christian worship.
 Milder forms tend to just emphasize a grassroots return to the Jewish roots of Christianity.
 We have already touched on this issue in our paper on the Jewish Foundation of Christianity, but it remains a problematic teaching that results in the dismissal of much of valuable Church history and the core of Christian faith and practice.

 Although not written from a Hebrew Roots perspective, the book, Pagan Christianity, by Frank Viola and George Barna, is a provocative look at the many secular influences that have shaped Christian religious practices over the centuries.
-There is certainly some merit in recognizing the many abuses and doctrinal freedoms that the “institutional” Church has taken throughout its history.
+There is certainly some merit in recognizing the many abuses committed and doctrinal freedoms taken by the ‘institutional’ Church throughout its history.
 But Evangelical Protestantism is similarly guilty of the same kinds of creative liberties when considering how it looks far less like Judaism than even the historic Church does.
 Comparatively, the ancient liturgical traditions of the Catholic and Eastern Orthodox churches resemble Jewish liturgies in many respects.
 Therefore, we as Protestants should not be so quick to discount the historic Church and its worship practices.